KemiDoyin/Advice-Generator-App/advice-generator-app-main/README.md

 ## Acknowledgments
-I would like to appreciate a special person who has always helped me out @Mcnoble1 [Festus Idowu](https://github.com/Mcnoble1)
+I would like to appreciate a special person who has always helped me out [@Mcnoble1](https://github.com/Mcnoble1)